noteflight/devstack-containers/README.md

       * `nf-show-devapps` - show the processes running in each devapp container
       * `nf-log-devapps` - show combined logs from all the devapp containers.
 Do `nf-log-devapps -f` to get a tailing log.
 It's highly recommended that you keep this running in some window somewhere, so you can see any relevant activity.

+## Using the Devstack Shell

+With the devstack environment in place, the `nfsh` command is available to run a shell in which the required development tools are installed and in the PATH.
+The `noteflight/webapp` repo contains a convenient set of [devbin scripts](https://github.com/noteflight/webapp/devbin) that can be run within this shell.

+When developing with the devstack you can choose to either work within the `nfsh` shell, or work within your host's environment shell, or some combination of the two.
+If you choose to work within the `nfsh` shell, then your environment will be as described above, with Noteflight repos mounted at `/noteflight` and all development tools installed and available.
+The downside is that this shell is running in a pre-built container that may not have all of the installed tools that you're comfortable using.
+You can customize this by editing [the local Dockerfile](containers/nf-devstack-shell-local/Dockerfile) and rebuilding your container, but you might not want to go through this trouble.

+The alternative is to continue working within your host's environment, which likely contains the installed tools and customizations that you want.
+The downside is that the versions of the tools used by Noteflight might not be installed or up to date in your host environment.
+You can, however, work around this by invoking `nfsh` for single commands.
+This allows those commands to run within the required environment, without forcing you to stay in that environment.
+When combined with the [devbin scripts](https://github.com/noteflight/webapp/devbin), this may be sufficient for your development tasks.
+For example, you can run `nfsh nf-rails c`, `nfsh nf-rubocop`, etc.

+And finally, you can always run a combination of the two.
+Stay in your host environment, run single commands as appropriate, or just enter `nfsh` if you need to spend an extended amount of time in the Noteflight environment.

 ## Container Development

 How to add to the containers

 FIXME - describe this
+FIXME - cloudformation for automated build